 This definitely has an effect on the scalability and sustainability of many developments taking place on the network.
 Hence why in 2021 we have seen several high-profile applications switch to the Polygon sidechain or BSC to give users what they want.

 Ethereum wants to increase the number of transactions it can handle per second to about 150,000.
 Ethereum 2.0 aims to help fulfill this ambition and also make the network more secure.

 As mentioned, congestion of the network is one of the main reasons for the high gas fees of Ethereum.
 Sharding will increase the number of transactions the network can handle, reducing congestion of the network leading to a reduction in the transaction fees.
 Simply put, spreading the load will reduce the costs.

 What will happen to ETH tokens?

 Simply put, Ethereum 2.0 is not new but an improved version of an existing coin.
-Changes to ETH 2.0 are yet to come, the team of developers promised to modify ETH 2.0 as well, but its launch was postponed to the subsequent upgrade phases.
+Changes to ETH 2.0 are yet to fully crystalize, its launch was postponed to the subsequent upgrade phases.